Charminar (2013 film): Plot

 Meanwhile, Mohana lands a good job and attributes it to Radha's gift.
-He gets promoted to a CEO position in the company's American branch, and gets his first salary.
+He gets promoted to the CEO position in the company's American branch, and gets his first salary.
 To celebrate, Mohana goes back to his village and gives gifts to his parents.
 He goes to Radha's house to give her a gift as well, but notices that her house is locked.
-He visits his principal, who confesses that he too loved someone and studied hard, but his love married someone else as her parents wanted her to be married to an engineer/doctor, not a professor.
-The principal advises Mohana to pursue his love so he does not follow the same failure.
+He visits his principal, who confesses that he too loved someone and studied hard, but she married someone else as her parents wanted her to marry an engineer/doctor, not a professor.
+The principal advises Mohana to pursue his love so he does not end up with the same failure.

-The next day, Mohana visits Radha with the intent to confess his love.
-However, Radha's mother wishes him to not do so, as Radha is a fatherless child and marrying her to Mohana would bring ill to Radha and Mohana's family, especially given Mohana's newfound stature.
+The next day, Mohana visits Radha with the intent of confessing his love.
+However, Radha's mother asks him to not do so, as Radha is now fatherless and marrying her to Mohana would bring ill-luck to Radha and Mohana's family, especially given Mohana's newfound stature.
 She begs Mohana to leave her daughter; Mohana reluctantly agrees and goes to America.

 Present: The school reunion is underway, and Radha is nowhere to be seen.
 Mohana gives a heartfelt speech during the event, thanking all the teachers that helped the students to where they are today, and eventually concluding with an emotional thank-you to Radha, although he does not name her.
 Mohana opts to visit Radha at her house, where she is chopping vegetables on the floor.
 Mohana notes that Radha's mother had died, and she had to discontinue any further studies.

 To his shock, Mohana finds that Radha had lost her left leg.
-Radha explains that she and her mother were going to the hospital but they were hit by another car, killing Radha's mother on impact and crushing Radha's leg.
+Radha explains that she and her mother were going to the hospital but they were hit by a car, killing Radha's mother on impact and crushing Radha's leg.
 Mohana confesses his love to Radha and states that from now on, he will be her support and will always be there for her, and Radha emotionally obliges.

-After the flashback, Chandru states that Radha and Mohana have arrived to the press meet.
+After the flashback, Chandru states that Radha and Mohana have arrived at the press meet.
 After press photographs with the cast and crew, the film ends with the title clap by Shiva Rajkumar.